 - Egg: I do watch for sales on eggs, especially around holidays.
 They are good for several weeks, so I’ll stock up at the lowest prices and try to ride it out to the next sale…I don’t always make it, but it helps.
 Cost: 88 cents a dozen on a pre-Thanksgiving sale, 7 cents for this recipe.
 I make extra so I have them on hand for egg salad sandwiches or lunches.

 - Green Onion: I bought a bunch on sale this summer, and have been keeping them in a glass – I trim them down and they regrow in 5 days or so.
 I’m on a mission to see how long I can make them last.
 Cost: Free

 - Shrimp: On sale during the Holidays, Advent and Lent.
-1/2 package of cocktail shrimp on sale $1.00 for 4 ounces, left over from Shrimp Fried Rice: Cost: 50 cents.
+1/2 package of cocktail shrimp on sale $1.00 for 4 ounces.
+Cost: 50 cents.

 Per Servings: 72 Calories; 6g Fat (71.3% calories from fat); 4g Protein; 1g Carbohydrate; trace Dietary Fiber; 51mg Cholesterol; 68mg Sodium.
 Exchanges: 0 Grain(Starch); 1/2 Lean Meat; 0 Vegetable; 0 Fruit; 0 Non-Fat Milk; 1 Fat.

 Put Your own Spin on It:

 - This is really good spiced with the curry, but I would think Asian or Island flavors would work as well.

 - I’ve only just began experimenting with curry pastes in this dip, and so far love mild Thai green curry.